readthedocs/readthedocs.org/docs/user/guides/setup/git-repo-automatic.rst

 ✅️ Signed up with your Git provider?
   If you signed up or logged in to Read the Docs with your |git_providers_or|
   credentials, you're all done.
 Your account is connected.
-  The permissions that are granted are :ref:`explained below <connected-accounts:Permissions for connected accounts>`.
+  The permissions that are granted are :ref:`explained below <guides/setup/git-repo-automatic:Permissions for connected accounts>`.
 ⬇️ Signed up with your email address?
   If you have signed up to Read the Docs with your email address, you can add the connection to the Git provider afterwards.